alexrabarts/jquery-placeholderpatch/README.markdown

-# placeholder: a jQuery plugin
+# placeholderPatch: a jQuery plugin

-placeholder is a simple jQuery plugin that provides support for the HTML5 placeholder attribute in older browsers.
+placeholderPatch is a simple jQuery plugin that provides support for the HTML5 placeholder attribute in older browsers.

 ## Usage